Sydney Walk: Botanic Gardens & Hyde Park

 Covering 16.2 hectares, and named after Hyde Park in London, this is the oldest park in the city.

 In its early days, it was the home of Australia’s first racecourse and a cricket ground.
 During World War I, the park was used as a recruitment and training ground for soldiers.
-In the 1930s, it was the site of large protests against unemployment and poverty during the Great Depression.

-You will also stroll through the avenue of trees created by the majestic Moreton Bay Fig (Ficus macrophylla) that line the walkway between the southern and northern sections of the park.
+The most striking feature is the avenue of trees created by the majestic Moreton Bay Fig (Ficus macrophylla) that line the walkway between the southern and northern sections of the park.

 Start with a quick visit to the Anzac Memorial at the southern end.
-This memorial, designed by Bruce Dellit, is a solemn tribute to the Australian and New Zealand soldiers who served and died in World War I.
+This memorial, designed by Bruce Dellit, is a solemn tribute to the Australian and New Zealand soldiers who served and sacrificed in World War I.

 Anzac Memorial Hyde Park Sydney